 William J. Kettinger, Clemson University Bill's interests are in digital business strategy, IT ecosystems and platform-based business models, IT and the supply chain; and senior executives’ information use and informational leadership orientations.

-Yolande Chan, Queen's University, Canada Yolande’s interests are in digital strategy, transformation, alignment, and innovation.
+Yolande Chan, McGill University Yolande’s interests are in digital strategy, transformation, alignment, and innovation.
 She also focuses on investments in emerging technologies and digital entrepreneurship.

 Editorial Board Members